Maxiviper117/RealityCapture-to-Postshot/README.md

 1. Set `Fit` option to `Inner Region`.
 2. Set `Resolution` option to `Fit`.
 3. Ensure `Export Images` is set to `No`.
-   - **We will export the images separately in the next step when exporting the undistorted images with image list.**
+   - **We will export the images separately in the next step when exporting the `Undistorted images with image list.` export option**

 ![alt text](/media/bundler.png)